rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 because I had a manager insulating me from any real changes and he was determined to keep operating the same way.
 So I stopped looking for jobs and kept working.
-But slowly, things did change, it was always minor, I always complained about it, but the changes where never enough to really rage quit over so I kept going.
+But slowly, things did change, it was always minor, I always complained about it, but the changes were never enough to really rage quit over so I kept going.

 Eventually, I took a step back and looked at where Facebook stood in terms of the group of people looking at data and the goals/purpose of those teams.
 There has been a